derekgreene/topic-model-tutorial/README.md

 ### Dependencies

-This code has been tested with Python 3.6.
+This code has been tested with Python 3.6-3.8.
 The core package requirements are:

-- *scikit-learn* (tested with v0.23)
+- *scikit-learn*
 - *numpy*
 - *matplotlib*

 The model selection code also relies on the *gensim* package to build a Word2Vec model (tested with v4.0.1).
-A pre-built Word2Vec model for the sample dataset [is also provided here for download](http://erdos.ucd.ie/files/pydata/w2v-model.bin) (71MB).
+A sample pre-built Word2Vec model for the sample dataset [is also provided here for download](http://erdos.ucd.ie/files/pydata/w2v-model.bin) (71MB).

 ### Links and References